Skip to main content

 • Dispatch decisions, ETAs, and on-site work stay with your team.
 The AI hands a structured callback request to the right person on call.

-• On gas-smell calls near a furnace or any HVAC fixture, the AI advises the caller to leave the home and call their gas utility immediately.
-Your on-call tech is alerted with the address and the situation for follow-up.
+• On gas-smell calls near a furnace or any HVAC fixture, OnCrew applies your approved gas-odor script and routes the address and situation to your on-call tech for follow-up.

 • On active water calls from a condensate line, the AI asks whether the homeowner can switch the system off at the breaker.
 The information is in the alert your team sees.